Ezequiel Duran Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 7.53 team ERA ranks last across all MLB pitching staffs.
+- The Athletics' 8.08 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to allow 35 total home runs at a clip of 1.8 per game (most in the league).
+- Athletics pitchers combine to surrender the most home runs in baseball (39 total, 1.9 per game).

-- Fujinami (0-3) gets the starting nod for the Athletics in his fourth start of the season.
-He's put together an 11.37 ERA in 12 2/3 innings pitched, with 10 strikeouts.
+- Muller (0-1 with a 7.23 ERA and 14 strikeouts in 18 2/3 innings pitched) makes the start for the Athletics, his fifth of the season.

-- In his last appearance -- out of the bullpen on Saturday -- the righty threw 2/3 innings against the Texas Rangers while surrendering hits.
+- In his most recent time out on Tuesday, the left-hander tossed four innings against the Chicago Cubs, allowing six earned runs while surrendering 13 hits.

-- The 29-year-old has amassed an ERA of 11.37, with 7.1 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .245 batting average against him.
+- The 25-year-old has an ERA of 7.23, with 6.7 strikeouts per nine innings, in four games this season.
+Opponents are hitting .346 against him.

 © 2023 Data Skrive.
 All rights reserved.